jess-777-ai/demoproject/README.md

 ## Insights
 I chose a mix of purely sales/outreach pipeline creators, tech creators (who automate their pipelines, not necessarily B2B) and also tech + B2B creators.

-I've come to realize that some creators might proivde a lot of content on certain platforms and not necessarily maintain the same information value on other platforms and that's totally fine, but this again ties into data sourcing and pre-processing.
-You can gain a range of insights and perspectives simply by diversifying your search, and I think that's the main takeaway of this stage of my project.
+I've come to realize that some creators might proivde a lot of content on certain platforms and not necessarily maintain the same information value on other platforms (and that's totally fine), but this again ties into data sourcing and pre-processing.
+You can gain a range of insights and perspectives simply by diversifying your search, and I think that's the main takeaway at this stage of the project.